generalShark404/Javascript/README.md

-🚀 Welcome to My JavaScript Repo! 🚀
+🚀 Welcome to My Vanilla JavaScript Repo! 🚀

 Here you'll find a collection of JavaScript projects categorized into Basic, Intermediate, and Advanced levels.
 Each section is designed to help you learn and practice different aspects of JavaScript. 🖥️